-Our survey research program uses the latest interview and field data collection methodologies on a variety of projects, not only for Wayne State faculty and departments, but also for government departments, local non-profits, and community-based participatory research.
+Our survey research unit uses the latest data collection techniques and methodologies for both field and lab-based interviewing on a variety of projects, not only for Wayne State faculty and departments, but for government departments, local non-profits, and community-based participatory research as well.

-The unit employs 30 full-and part-time telephone interviewers with a full-time supervisor and computer programmer trained in the newest software programs.
+The unit employs up to 40 part-time telephone interviewers, as well as a full-time supervisor and lab manager.
+Full-time lab staff have experience coding CATI and web-based survey instruments in a wide range of formats including Sensus/WinCATI, Qualtrics, REDCap, and more.
 The unit can also handle a wide range of projects, from surveying tens of thousands of participants via CATI to conducting one focus group.

-The evaluation research program conducts program evaluation research for Wayne State researchers, government departments, and community organizations.
+The evaluation research team conducts program evaluation research for Wayne State researchers, government departments, and community organizations.

-The evaluations conducted by the unit are methodologically rigorous and in keeping with state-of-the-art evaluation practice.
-Evaluations utilize responsive, culturally sensitive research approaches.
-The staff excels in both qualitative and quantitative research methods and is experienced in the design and implementation of Formative/Process and Summative/Outcome evaluation projects.
+The evaluations conducted by the unit are methodologically rigorous and in line with state-of-the-art evaluation practices.
+Evaluations utilize responsive and culturally sensitive approaches.
+The staff excels in both qualitative and quantitative research methods and is experienced in the design and implementation of formative/process and summative/outcome evaluation projects.

-Services range from complete evaluation design and implementation of large multi-site, multi-year evaluations to providing consultation or coaching to organizations preferring to build their internal evaluation capacity.
+Services offered by the evaluation research team range from complete evaluation design and implementation of large multi-site and multi-year evaluations, to providing consultation or coaching to organizations preferring to build their internal evaluation capacity.
 Project management is also available, including management of multiple and simultaneous data collecting and processing activities.

 Previous research partners include:

 - National Institute of Environmental Health Sciences

 - University of Michigan's School of Public Health